mhamzaraheel/Stack-Overflow-Tag-Suggestion-System/README.md

 # Stack Overflow Tag Suggestion System

 ## Overview
+> This repository contains a Stack Overflow tag suggestion system that utilizes a text classification model to predict relevant tags for questions.
+The system is designed to suggest relevant tags for Stack Overflow questions using a text classification model.
+The model analyzes textual descriptions of questions and predicts multiple labels associated with each question.
+The underlying dataset is derived from the "StackSample: 10% of Stack Overflow Q&A" dataset.
 <div style="border-left: 3px solid grey; padding-left: 10px; color: black;text-align: justify;">
  This repository contains a Stack Overflow tag suggestion system that utilizes a text classification model to predict relevant tags for questions.
 The system is designed to suggest relevant tags for Stack Overflow questions using a text classification model.
 The model analyzes textual descriptions of questions and predicts multiple labels associated with each question.
 The underlying dataset is derived from the "StackSample: 10% of Stack Overflow Q&A" dataset.
 </div>